sheeshmohsin/video-transcoding-pipeline-python-ffmpeg/README.md

 ## Explanation of Key Components

-1. **`transcoder.py`**: The main script that manages the transcoding process.
+1. **`transmuxer.py`**: The main script that manages the transmuxing process.
 It uses `argparse` for flexible command-line arguments to specify the input file, output directory, and formats to generate.
 2. **`utils.py`**: Utility functions for managing FFmpeg commands, CPU core handling, and creating the output structure.
-3. **Parallel Processing**: The pipeline utilizes `(available CPU cores - 2)` for efficient transcoding without overwhelming the system.
+3. **Parallel Processing**: The pipeline utilizes `(available CPU cores - 2)` for efficient transmuxing without overwhelming the system.

 ## License